 To boost conversation and literacy, we wrote messages of gratitude on 1″ wide strips of construction paper with a gold marker.
 My kids wanted to use cream, orange, and green to match our real pumpkins!

-If you don’t have time to write Chinese, feel free to use our free printable templates:
+If you don’t have time to write Chinese, use our printable templates:

-- Paper strip pumpkin with gratitude phrases in simplified Chinese
+- Paper strip pumpkin with gratitude phrases – simplified Chinese

 - Paper strip pumpkin with gratitude phrases – traditional Chinese